mth/yeti/doc/intro.rst

     > carrots n = case n of 1: "1 carrot" esac
     1:13: Partial match: number

-Here the compiler deduces, that no meaningful result value have been given for a case, when the ``n != 1``.
+Here the compiler deduces, that no meaningful result value was given to the case, when ``n != 1``.

 Type declarations
 ~~~~~~~~~~~~~~~~~~~~